Guilhem Lavaux --

 Bio: Katharine Turner is a Senior Lecturer in the Mathematical Sciences Institute at the Australian National University (ANU).
 After graduating from her PhD at the University of Chicago in 2015, she did a postdoc at EPFL in a joint position between the Mathematical Statistics group and the Labortatory for Topology and Neuroscience, and in 2017 moved to ANU.
 Her research focuses on the theory and applications of algebraic topology for use in data science.
 In 2020 Katharine was awarded a prestigious Australian Research Council Discovery Early Career Fellowship for a project on “Statistical shape analysis using persistent homology”.

-Nina Otter -- Queen Mary University of London
+Nina Otter --

-2pm, Sorbonne University, Room 2402 (Zoom Link)
+Queen Mary University of London Web page On the effectiveness of persistent homology 2pm, Sorbonne University, Room 2402 (Zoom Link) |

 Abstract: Persistent homology (PH) is, arguably, the most widely used method in Topological Data Analysis.
 In the last decades it has been successfully applied to a variety of applications, from predicting biomolecular properties, to discriminating breast-cancer subtypes, classifying fingerprints, or studying the morphology of leaves.
 At the same time, the reasons behind these successes are not yet well understood.
 We believe that for PH to remain relevant, there is a need to better understand why it is so successful.
 In this talk I will discuss recent work that tries to take a first step in this direction.
 The talk is based on joint work with Renata Turkes and Guido Montúfar. (paper)